Chferchko/rsschool-cv/cv.md

 ---
 ## *Dev Experience*
-Self-studying and a great beginner course of a secret Frontend Developer freelancer from youtube.
-Also have a good friend, a back-end developer, who is kind of a mentor to me.
+Self-studying and a great beginner course of a secret Front-end Developer freelancer from youtube.
+Also have a good friend, a Back-end developer, who is kind of a mentor to me.

 ---
 ## *Education*